pantheon-systems/documentation/source/content/regions.md

 1. Install and authenticate [Terminus](/terminus).

-1. Use Terminus to create a new site associated with your organization and include the `--region` option.
+1. Use Terminus to create a new site associated with your Workspace and include the `--region` option.

     Available region codes: